 You may also request Prospela dispose of your Personal Information directly and we shall do our best to fulfil your requests, however, we may be obligated by law, safety protocol or as a service provider to your employer/charity you volunteer on behalf of, school, college or university to retain certain data about you.

 Generally, we will delete your Personal Information as soon as possible after you request to delete your account and it is no longer necessary for us to provide you with any information or services you have requested, unless:

 - We are required, due to an unresolved issue, claim, appeal or dispute or applicable law, to retain relevant information until the matter has been resolved;

 - If the data must be retained per our legitimate commercial interests (where the legitimate interest is not overridden by your data protection & privacy intersts), for example in order to prevent fraud and improve users’ safety and security.
 For example, we may be required to retain data in order to prevent a user who has been banned from opening a new account due to their illegal or dangerous conduct or a security incident; or If the users request us to delete their Personal Information.

 You have the right to request a copy of the information that we hold about you.
 If you would like a copy of some or all of your personal information, please email us at email@example.com or write to us at 5 St Margarets Road, Twickenham, TW1 2LN, London, UK.
 If we provide you with access to the information we hold about you, we will not charge you for this unless permitted by law.
 If you request further copies of this information from us, we may charge you a reasonable administrative cost.
 Where we are legally permitted to do so, we may refuse your request.
 If we refuse your request we will always tell you the reasons for doing so.

 5.2 Right to object

-This right enables you to object to us processing your personal data where we do so for one of the following reasons:
+This right enables you to object to us processing your Personal Information where we do so for one of the following reasons:

 - because it is in our legitimate interests to do so (for further information please see below);